neoforged/Documentation/docs/networking/streamcodecs.md

 Stream codecs are a serialization tool used to describe how an object should be stored and read from a stream, such as buffers.
 Stream codecs are primarly used by Vanilla's [networking system][networking] to sync data.

 :::info
-As stream codecs are roughtly analagous to [codecs], this page has been formatted in the same way to show the similarities.
+As stream codecs are roughly analagous to [codecs], this page has been formatted in the same way to show the similarities.
 :::

 ## Using Stream Codecs